 Businesses and Investments of Nole

-The tennis star and No. 1 tennis player in the world has not just got sponsorship money from brands but also do invests and spends his money on a profitable business.
+The tennis star and No. 1 tennis player in the world have not just got sponsorship money from brands but also do invests and spends his money on a profitable business.
 Novak has invested in different industries like restaurants (a family business), real estate, etc.

 Mostly, his business is run by his family members under the firm named “Family Sport” and their support.